iscOlivares14/casinomania/README.md

-# casino-roulette
+# casinomania
-A python webapp for betting at casino roulette
+A python webapp for betting at casino games like

+### Roulette